Costco Black Friday 2018 deals arrive: $250 iPad, $300 Dyson and more

 Google Home Mini (3 pack) for $70 ($30 off)

-Surprisingly good audio in a colorful, compact, tasteful package.
+Surprisingly good audio in a colorful, compact and tasteful package.
 Plus all of the smarts of Google's Assistant.
 Especially if you've got an Android phone, this is your smart speaker.
-We're seeing this at Target for $25 apiece, so this represents a $5 discount if you're buying 3.
+We're seeing this at Target for $25 apiece, so this represents a $5 discount if you're buying three.

 TVs, Xbox, Fitbits and more